MarineEvoEcoLab/EecSeq/Protocol.md

 5. Incubate at 30°C for 30 minutes

-6. Do 2 consecuative 1.5X KAPA Pure Bead cleanups to remove the enzymes and all digested adapters. _Note, there is a chance you can get away with 1 clean up, but we almost always have to do a second cleanup.
+6. Do 2 consecutive 1.5X KAPA Pure Bead cleanups to remove the enzymes and all digested adapters. _Note, there is a chance you can get away with 1 clean up, but we almost always have to do a second cleanup.
 You can check for any residual adapters between cleanups with a D5000 TapeStation run_

 #### 1st 1.5X Bead Cleanup